 - Broadcasting videos that were recorded previously – streaming pre-recorded talk shows, movies, documentaries, reruns, etc.

-Since having a linear channel is in itself a challenge, you should strongly consider going for both approaches at the same time.
+Since having a linear channel is in itself a challenge.
+You should strongly consider going for both approaches.
 Live content is more engaging for the viewers but it’s also more labor-intensive and requires a lot of planning.
 Pre-recorded video content is easier to broadcast but less engaging for your viewers.

 Launching your very own 24/7 live streaming channel with WpStream is easier than ever before.
 Modern technology allows small website owners to run professional live channels within a budget.
-The best part about WpStream is that it’s very user friendly and almost anyone can use it, even without prior technical experience or knowledge.
+The best part about WpStream is that it’s user friendly andanyone can use it.
+Even without prior technical experience or knowledge.